 Again, seems pretty straightforward to me, but there you go!
 Now that we got that out of the way, let’s get to the fun stuff!!!

-When determining if an exercise is safe during pregnancy, you need to look at your program through 3 different lenses.
+When determining if an exercise is safe during pregnancy, you must look at your program through 3 different lenses.

-Your body may need some extra time to get adjusted to changes in position so I recommend avoiding exercise programs that have you popping back and forth between sitting, lying down, standing, etc
+Your body may need some extra time to adjust to changes in position, so I recommend avoiding exercise programs that have you popping back and forth between sitting, lying down, standing, etc.

 Your pregnant body will have a slightly more difficult time keeping you cool, so be sure to wear moisture-wicking clothing, stay hydrated, and avoid exercising in extreme temperatures.

 Secondly, you need to appreciate the hormonal changes that occur with pregnancy, mainly the increase in progesterone and relaxin.
 These hormones serve to soften the connective tissue all over the body, not just in the pelvis, so avoiding aggressive over-stretching is essential.
 There are also two areas of vulnerability that should be considered: your deep abdominals and pelvic floor.
 Your rectus abdominus (or 6-pack) muscles have a tiny band of connective tissue running directly down their center called the linea alba.
-This is not a flaw in the way you were designed because we WANT there to be connective tissue in that region and we want it to stretch to accommodate your growing baby and uterus.
-However, certain exercises may put too much strain on an already vulnerable area making it hard for you to control the intra-abdominal pressure and you may develop something called Diastasis Rectus Abdominus.
+This is not a flaw in how you were designed because we want connective tissue in that region, and we want it to stretch to accommodate your growing baby and uterus.
+However, certain exercises may put too much strain on an already vulnerable area, making it hard for you to control the intra-abdominal pressure, and you may develop something called Diastasis Rectus Abdominus.
 Read more here.
-Choose exercises that engage your deepest abdominal muscle, your transversus abdominus, and avoid exercises that might increase the intra-abdominal pressure beyond the demands of the connective tissue including weighted twists, double leg lowering, sit-ups, and crunches, and excessive time in the all 4’s position.
+Choose exercises that engage your deepest abdominal muscle, your transversus abdominus, and avoid exercises that might increase the intra-abdominal pressure beyond the demands of the connective tissue, including weighted twists, double leg lowering, sit-ups, and crunches, and excessive time in all 4’s position.

 Lastly, know the demands of your event!
-If I was training a woman for a triathlon, I would choose activities to help her maximize her swimming, biking, and running abilities.
+If I were training a woman for a triathlon, I would choose activities to help her maximize her swimming, biking, and running abilities.
 Likewise, when I train a pregnant woman, I treat the day she gives birth like an event and design exercises to make her successful.
-There should be a strong focus on not only strengthening her pelvic floor but ALSO relaxing the pelvic floor muscles.
-After all, these muscles are in charge of sliding the baby out so we don’t want to just create angry/tight/overactive muscles down there.
-I want to be sure she knows how to activate her deep abdominals in all positions: supine, side-lying, all 4’s, and squatting so those muscles will be there for her if she requires coached pushing.
+There should be a strong focus on strengthening and relaxing her pelvic floor muscles.
+After all, these muscles are in charge of sliding the baby out, so we don’t want to create angry/tight/overactive muscles down there.
+I want to be sure she knows how to activate her deep abdominals in all positions: supine, side-lying, all 4’s, and squatting, so those muscles will be there for her if she requires coached pushing.
 Hip flexibility and strength are a MUST.
 And let’s not forget upper body strength.
-Eventually, she’ll be soon carrying a baby in her arms not her belly (along with a car seat, diaper bag, purse, and perhaps a toddler!!!)
+Eventually, she’ll be soon carrying a baby in her arms, not her belly (along with a car seat, diaper bag, purse, and perhaps a toddler!!!)

 Many women want to know how soon they can start exercising after they find out they are pregnant.
-In the “olden days” the recommendation was “if you were exercising before pregnancy, you can most likely continue it during pregnancy.”
+In the “olden days,” the recommendation was “if you were exercising before pregnancy, you could most likely continue it during pregnancy.”
 But this left our more sedentary sisters scratching their heads.
-So ACOG re-defined their opinion in 2002 to address exercise recommendations for all people and how that relates to pregnant women: …an accumulation of 30 minutes or more of moderate exercise a day should occur on most, if not all days of the week.
+So ACOG re-defined their opinion in 2002 to address exercise recommendations for all people and how that relates to pregnant women: …an accumulation of 30 minutes or more of moderate exercise a day should occur on most if not all days of the week.

 In the absence of medical or obstetric complications, pregnant women can also adopt this recommendation.”
-Currently the ACOG website recommends “pregnant women should get 150 minutes of moderate-intensity aerobic activity per week.
+Currently, the ACOG website recommends “pregnant women should get 150 minutes of moderate-intensity aerobic activity per week.
 If you are new to exercise, start out slowly and gradually increase your activity.
 Begin with as little as 5 minutes a day.
-Add 5 minutes each week until you can stay active for 30 minutes a day.”
+Add 5 minutes each week until you can stay active for 30 minutes daily.”

 The other important factor is how you are feeling.
-Many women in the first 12-17 weeks of pregnancy are feeling tired or nauseous or weak.
+Many women in the first 12-17 weeks of pregnancy feel tired, nauseous, or weak.
 Forcing yourself to pound the pavement when your body is begging for rest isn’t a great idea.
 Strive for slow walks or gentle stretching until you are feeling better.
-Most “first” trimester symptoms seem to be alleviated by the 16-17 week mark so continue to listen to your body and satisfy your appetite for movement in ways that are agreeable to your current state.
+Most “first” trimester symptoms seem to be alleviated by the 16-17 week mark, so continue to listen to your body and satisfy your appetite for movement in agreeable ways.

-Participating in exercises during your pregnancy that appreciate the cardiovascular and hormonal changes that are occurring in your body along with the demands of your upcoming “event” is one of the best gifts you can give to yourself and your baby.
+Participating in exercises during your pregnancy that appreciates your body's cardiovascular and hormonal changes along with the demands of your upcoming “event” is one of the best gifts you can give yourself and your baby.
 Let’s get moving!!!